 7.14.01 Park West – Hazard Communication

-In order to comply with the Occupational Health and Safety Regulations, 29CFR 1910.1200, Hazard Communication Program has been established for Open Door.
-All departments and sections of the company are included with this program.
+In order to comply with the Occupational Health and Safety Regulations, 29CFR 1910.1200, a Hazard Communication Program has been established for Open Door.
+All departments and sections of the company are included in this program.
 The written program will be available in all work units for review by any interested employee.

 Open Door will meet the requirements of this rule as follows:

 Open Door will rely on the Chemical Manufactures Safety Data Sheet (SDS) for Hazard Determination

 The Following labeling systems will be used at Open Door:

 - Each chemical container by the facility must meet all of the following criteria: